arduent/py-encrypt/README.md

 This command generates a new private and public keypair.
 It will prompt for the password, which can be nothing (press enter).

 Note: A blake2 hash is calculated for the password.
 The first 32 characters (base64 chars) are used to encrypt the private key.
 This strategy ensures that any password will suffice, even a blank password, and the private key is always encrypted.
-However, concatenating the hash increases the possibility of collisions.
+However, truncating the hash increases the possibility of collisions.
 (But the encryption key complexity remains 32 base64 characters, regardless).

 example: